2qx/vermont.cool/no-pox/README.md

 Smallpox is an infectious disease caused by the Variola virus (often called Smallpox virus).
 The disease is characterized by fluid-filled blisters with a dent in the center.

-Although the disease was officially eliminated in the 1980s through a global public health campaign, smallpox remains serious potential bio-terrorism threat.
+Although the disease was officially eliminated in the 1980s through a global public health campaign, smallpox remains a serious risk if used as a biological weapon.

-This document is a list of facts about smallpox.
+This document is a list of facts about smallpox for the general public.

 ##  Masks and disinfection